MuhammedgitAli/microtrace/README.md

 # MicroTrace

 MicroTrace is a deliberately small FastAPI service that demonstrates how to roll structured logging, Prometheus metrics, request correlation, OpenTelemetry tracing, and background work co-ordination into one cohesive developer experience.
-The goal is to give interviewers and hiring managers a tangible artifact that proves you understand production-grade observability and service hygiene—not just frameworks.

 ## System Architecture